rosedetivoli/rosedetivoli.github.io/ellmann.md

-**The Point of Longest Duration**
+**THE POINT OF LONGEST DURATION**

-On a very cold afternoon in January, I found myself in Edinburgh.
-Lucy Ellmann had agreed to meet me in a pub where we spent two hours discussing a number of things which are close to our hearts.
+_On a very cold afternoon in January, I found myself in Edinburgh.
+Lucy Ellmann had agreed to meet me in a pub where we spent two hours discussing a number of things which are close to our hearts._

 * * *